Jennifer Jones beats Denmark for fifth straight win at women’s world curling championship

 "We started a little bit slow so we'll try to fix that in the next game," Jones said.
 "But we're ending really strong, which if you're going to pick a way to do it, that's the way to go."

+Canada's first three wins over the weekend went smoothly and China provided a mild test on Monday.

-Hasselborg, the reigning Olympic champion, was idle for the morning draw.
-Jones was scheduled to play Scotland's Hannah Fleming in the evening.
+On Tuesday, Jensen's team was game in the early going before fading in the eighth end, giving up four points for the loss.
+Jones was scheduled to face Scotland's Hannah Fleming (1-5) in the evening draw.

+Hasselborg, meanwhile, improved to 6-0 with an 8-6 win over the Czech Republic's Anna Kubeskova.

+American Jamie Sinclair defeated Switzerland's Binia Feltscher 7-5 and Russia's Victoria Moiseeva beat Japan's Tori Koana 7-4.
+Germany's Daniela Jentsch outscored Italy's Diana Gaspari 10-7 in the other afternoon game.

-South Korea's EunJung Kim needed an extra end to get by Italy's Diana Gaspari 8-7 and Scotland held off Germany's Daniela Jentsch 8-5.
-China's Yilun Jiang dumped Japan's Tori Koana 11-4 in the other early game.
+Earlier, South Korea needed an extra end to shade Italy 8-7, Scotland held off Germany 8-5 and China's Yilun Jiang dumped Japan 11-4.

-Denmark did a nice job of applying pressure on the host team and took advantage of its early opportunities.

-Canada opened with a deuce and gave up back-to-back singles before tacking on two more points in the fourth end.
+Denmark did a nice job of applying pressure after giving up a deuce to the host team in the opening end.
+Jensen scored back-to-back singles before Canada tacked on two more points in the fourth end.

 In the fifth, Canada third Kaitlyn Lawes rubbed a guard and couldn't clear two opposition stones from the rings on her next throw.
 Jones went for a freeze with her last shot but it overcurled, allowing Jensen to draw the four-foot ring for a deuce.